Frequently Asked Questions

 Students are welcome to decorate their caps to celebrate their achievements and highlight their individuality.
 Decorated caps must align with the Student Conduct and Community Standards and should reflect the professionalism and significance of the occasion.
 Any caps deemed to be inappropriate will not be permitted to be worn.

 Regalia must be worn as intended, with gowns fully zipped throughout the procession, ceremony and recession.
-In addition to regalia, comfortable attire and sensible shoes are recommended, as graduates will be walking from the check-in area to the Edmunds center and across various surfaces such as pavement and stage decking.
+In addition to regalia, comfortable attire and sensible shoes are recommended, as graduates will be walking from the check-in area to the Edmunds center and across various surfaces such as pavement, stage decking, and grass.

 No, there will not be a rehearsal for graduates.
 Students will be given all necessary instructions at student check-in prior to each ceremony.